bharadx07/expandify/README.md

 </html>
 ```

-You dont have to do anything else, expandify will automatically compile the scss for you!
+You dont have to do anything else, expandify will automatically compile the SCSS for you!

 ## License